BitBangersCode/NodeBB-Wiki/Home.md

 ### Hi!
-We've since migrated our wiki over to a standalone documentation found at http://docs.nodebb.org/
+We've since migrated our wiki over to a standalone documentation portal found at http://docs.nodebb.org/
 ** Don't forget to visit our community forums at http://community.nodebb.org **

 Welcome to the NodeBB wiki!
 We'll try to keep this wiki up-to-date regarding various aspects of NodeBB